-It could also explain why, at the same time, observers with keen eyes like Randall—whose wife, Cora, is a professor in atmospheric and oceanic sciences at CU Boulder—were noticing purple skies across the U.S. Such light displays likely haven’t been seen since 1991 when Mount Pinatubo in the Philippines erupted in 1991.
+It could also explain why, at the same time, observers with keen eyes like Randall—whose wife, Cora, is a professor in atmospheric and oceanic sciences at CU Boulder—were noticing purple skies across the U.S. Such light displays likely haven’t been seen since Mount Pinatubo in the Philippines erupted in 1991.

 Kalnajs noted that the effect won’t last for long and is subtle.
 You’ll need the right weather conditions and a bit of luck to spot the phenomenon.
 But, he said, it’s a reminder that scientists will need to keep an eye out for the next Mount Tambora.

 “It will happen at some point, whether that’s in one year, five years or 100 years,” Kalnajs said.